-South Florida Events and Educator – Ileana is the only daughter of Cuban immigrants who fled the Communist island in the early 1960’s.
-Born in California, Ileana moved with her family to Florida in the mid 1970’s.
+South Florida Chair and Educator – Ileana is the only daughter of Cuban immigrants who fled the Communist island in the early 1960’s.
+Born in California, Ileana moved with her family to Florida in the mid-1970’s.
 Ileana grew up in Miami and graduated with a degree in Psychology and Biology from Florida International University.
 She participated in a research internship with NASA in the area of aerospace design and human factors.
 Later, she obtained a Doctoral Degree in Psychology.
-She and her husband have been been married for 19 years, have one son, and an assortment of rescued fur-children.
+She and her husband have been married for 19 years, have one son, and an assortment of rescued fur-children.

-Along with her work as a Therapist at a community mental health agency providing services to underpriviledged children, and teaching at the local college, Ileana truly believes in the work she does.
-Her fierce determination to be an advocate of the vunerable and the voiceless, is captured best by one of her favorite quotes, “I alone cannot change the world, but I can cast a stone across the waters to create many ripples.” -Mother Teresa
+Along with her work as a Therapist at a community mental health agency providing services to underprivileged children, and teaching at the local college, Ileana truly believes in the work she does.
+Her fierce determination to be an advocate of the vulnerable and the voiceless is captured best by one of her favorite quotes, “I alone cannot change the world, but I can cast a stone across the waters to create many ripples.” -Mother Teresa